jgm/pandoc/doc/org.md

 Berkeley-style citations
 ------------------------

-The semi-offical Org-mode citation syntax was designed by Richard Lawrence with additions by contributors on the [emacs-orgmode mailing list].
+The semi-official Org-mode citation syntax was designed by Richard Lawrence with additions by contributors on the [emacs-orgmode mailing list].
 It is based on John MacFarlane's pandoc Markdown syntax.
 It's dubbed Berkeley syntax due the place of activity of